 Interpersonal Deception Theory

-A person who deceives typically engages in strategic behaviour that distorts the truthfulness of information.
+A person who deceives typically engages in strategic behavior that distorts the truthfulness of information.
 Listeners often detect such strategies and become suspicious that they are being deceived.

 Birds do it.
 Bees do it.
 All manner of creatures do it, and humans are especially adept at doing it.
 “It” is deception.
 As a powerful resource in our communication repertoires, deception needs to be understood as a communication phenomenon, not just a psychological one.

 The deceiver may experience a certain degree of apprehension about being detected, and the receiver may experience a certain degree of suspicion about being deceived.
-These “internal” thoughts often can be seen in “outward” behaviour—so receivers look for signs of lying, and liars look for signs of suspicion.
+These “internal” thoughts often can be seen in “outward” behavior—so receivers look for signs of lying, and liars look for signs of suspicion.
 Over time, in this back-and-forth process, the sender may come to perceive the deception was successful (or not), and the receiver may come to see that the suspicion was warranted (or not).

-You might be suspicious that you are being lied to because of behaviours of which the other person is not aware.
-If you are trying to deceive another person, you may experience apprehension based on the fact that the receiver could detect it through some behaviour you are not controlling.
+You might be suspicious that you are being lied to because of behaviors of which the other person is not aware.
+If you are trying to deceive another person, you may experience apprehension based on the fact that the receiver could detect it through some behavior you are not controlling.
 For example, you might have perfect control of your voice and face, but movements for your feet or hands give you away.

-Communicators’ expectations are significant anchors from which to judge behaviour.
+Communicators’ expectations are significant anchors from which to judge behavior.
 Not surprising, then, expectations play a definite role in deception situations.
 When receivers’ expectations are violated, their suspicions may be aroused.
 Likewise, when sender’s expectations are violated, their concern about possibly being deceived may also be aroused.

 Factors Affecting Deception Detection